captjreacher/mgrnz-blog/DEPLOYMENT-MANUAL-FIX.md

 ## THIS IS THE DEFINITIVE SOLUTION

-The deployment pipeline is broken at the Cloudflare level and requires manual intervention to restore functionality.
+The deployment pipeline is broken at the GitHub Pages level and requires manual intervention to restore functionality.

 ---

 **MANUAL INTERVENTION REQUIRED**: 2025-10-27 14:45:00
-**STATUS**: AWAITING CLOUDFLARE DASHBOARD ACTION
+**STATUS**: AWAITING GITHUB PAGES ACTION